nitinm96/news-article/README.md

 Special Features:
 To add and view favorite articles, the user must be logged in.
 The user can still view articles if they do not have an account however access will be restricted.

+- If you don't want to create a account, you can use the testing account mentioned above to test the favoriting functionality otherwise feel free to create a new account.